dngu7/dngu7.github.io/_pages/about.md

 I am David D. Nguyen, a researcher in artificial intelligence and machine learning, with a particular focus on generative models and their applications in cybersecurity.
 I completed my PhD at the University of New South Wales under the guidance of Salil Kanhere (UNSW), Surya Nepal (CSIRO) and David Liebowitz (Penten).
-I have published several papers at CORE A* conferences (AAAI, ACM Multimedia) that focus on generative modelling of images, layouts and documents.
+I have published papers at AAAI and ACM Multimedia that focus on generative modelling of images, layouts and documents.

 I am currently at CSIRO's Data61, Australia's National Research Laboratory, specializing in theoretical and applied machine learning in the cyber security domain.
-My recent research interests have primarily revolved around developing generative models that can defend other machine learning models from adversarial attacks.
+My recent research interests are adversarial purification and speech recognition.
 I am particularly interested in understanding how to develop natural intelligence in computers.
 If you are interested in collaborating or a PhD research position at CSIRO, please feel free to contact me at (d dot nguyen at csiro dot au).